zer0isdoing/Voron_Mods/Voron_Trident/Mods/DS18B20_Multiple_Thermistor/README.md

  DB18B20 is 1-wire thermistor and it is natively supported by klipper.
 It allows you add thermistor in same 3 wires, which are GND, DATA and Vcc.
  I have placed it near by A drive for chamber and between A and B stepper drivers for electronic chamber.

+ The sensor hold by 3 PIN dupont connector.
+You do not need to use glue or anything.

  ![alt text](Images/ph.jpeg)

  **BOM:**